 Benefits for people with diabetes

-Low calorie sweeteners do not affect insulin secretion nor blood glucose control and lead to a lower rise in blood sugar levels after meals if consumed instead of sugars.
-This benefit of low calorie sweeteners on post-prandial glucose for people with diabetes has also been recognized as a health claim by EFSA: “Consumption of foods containing low calorie sweeteners instead of sugar induces a lower blood glucose rise after their consumption compared to sugar-containing foods”.
+Low calorie sweeteners do not affect insulin secretion nor blood glucose control and lead to a lower rise in blood sugar levels after meals if consumed instead of sugar.
+This benefit of low calorie sweeteners on post-prandial glucose has also been recognised as a health claim by EFSA: “Consumption of foods containing low calorie sweeteners instead of sugar induces a lower blood glucose rise after their consumption compared to sugar-containing foods”.

 Low calorie sweeteners offer more “sweet” food choices to people with diabetes Diabetes is a chronic disease that occurs when a person’s body either can no longer produce insulin, or can no longer make enough insulin, or even cannot use insulin properly.
-Based on the latest figures released by the International Diabetes Federation, it is estimated that, in Europe in 2015, 59.8 million people between 20-79 years of age suffer from diabetes, a number that is expected to increase to 71.1 million adults by 2040.
+Based on the latest figures released by the International Diabetes Federation, it is estimated that in Europe, in 2015, 59.8 million people between 20-79 years of age suffered from diabetes, a number that is expected to increase to 71.1 million adults by 2040.

-Low calorie sweeteners offer people with diabetes broader food choices by providing the pleasure of the sweet taste without raising blood glucose.
-As low calorie sweeteners have no impact on insulin and blood sugar levels and do not provide calories, they can also have a role in weight loss and weight control for people with type II diabetes.
+Low calorie sweeteners offer people with diabetes broader food choices by providing the pleasure of sweet taste without raising blood glucose.
+As low calorie sweeteners have no impact on insulin and blood sugar levels and do not provide calories, they can also have a role to play in weight loss and weight control for people with type 2 diabetes.

 Low calorie sweeteners may aid in glucose control

-In 2012 the American Heart Association (AHA) and the American Diabetes Association (ADA) issued a joint scientific statement on low calorie sweeteners and their potential usefulness and concluded that they may help people with diabetes to better control their glucose levels and maintain a healthy body weight, when used in place of sugars.
+Earlier, in 2012, the American Heart Association (AHA) and the American Diabetes Association (ADA) issued a joint scientific statement on low calorie sweeteners and their potential usefulness and concluded that they may help people with diabetes to better control their glucose levels and maintain a healthy body weight, when used in place of sugar.
 The statement highlights that: